 Why Does Integrated Therapy Work?

-Integrated therapy works based on evidence-based research.1 It pays particular attention to establishing a positive client/therapist relationship, and research shows that is important for successful treatment.4 Additionally, because the therapy is tailored, it can help a variety of people with different disorders.
-Overall, it allows therapists to take a more flexible approach vs. one-size-fits-all.
+Integrated therapy pays particular attention to establishing a positive client/therapist relationship, and research shows that is important for successful treatment.1,4 Additionally, because the therapy is tailored, it can help a variety of people with different disorders.
+Overall, it allows therapists to take a more flexible approach instead of one-size-fits-all.

 Integrative therapy can help treat the following conditions:1